shanewidanagama/estore-client/README.md

 **Tech Used:** React, Material UI, TailwindCSS, TypeScript, Vite, React Router

 - Tested this web app with mobile, tablet, laptop, and desktop screens while developing using Chrome DevTools
-- MUI's Material UI was used for styling because of its wealth of reusable components to reduce needed to produce an MVP
+- MUI's Material UI was used for styling because of its wealth of reusable components to reduce the need to produce an MVP
 - This application does not need to appear high in search results, so time to first paint is less of a concern
 - Vite was chosen to decrease server start times.